vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

    yes

-Start creating a google cloud instance and check the result
+Start creating a Google Cloud instance and check the result.
 -----------------------------------------------------------

 .. code-block:: none